 Many patients with complex health conditions rely on home infusion therapy — medication administered via a needle or catheter — provided in the comfort of their own homes.
 Home infusion is safe, effective and often less costly than inpatient care, and it plays an invaluable role in helping patients maintain their quality of life.

-An unintended consequence of the 21st Century Cures Act, passed by the U.S. Congress and signed into law in December 2016, is creation of a gap in Medicare coverage for certain home infusion services, effectively taking away funding for patient access to high quality home infusion.
+An unintended consequence of the 21st Century Cures Act, passed by the U.S. Congress and signed into law in December 2016, was creation of a gap in Medicare coverage for certain home infusion services, effectively taking away funding for patient access to high quality home infusion.

 What is the 21st Century Cures Act (Cures Act)?